 C99′s VLAs are evil

 While, at first glance, the ability to define an array, whose length is determined at runtime from a variable, seems like a good idea.
-Hey, it’s very clean and easy to understand, and all of the normal array operations work ((Even sizeof works, though that required a distasteful exception to the normal sizeof rules.
-Before VLAs, sizeof was always evaluated at compile time, and the resulting value was always a compile-time constant.
-When applied to VLAs, this obviously cannot be.)); there is one major flaw—there is no way to deal with errors.
+Hey, it’s very clean and easy to understand, and all of the normal array operations work[1]; there is one major flaw—there is no way to deal with errors.

 Variable Length Arrays, in C99 are defined just like any other array, except that the length doesn’t need to be a compile-time constant: